bdickason/shots/README.md

 `grunt tests` from the base project directory

 Do not push to `master` with failing tests. `master` must always be deployable (but not deplorable).

+# License

+Shots is governed by the MIT License.
+For more information see the LICENSE file.